NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Experiments and Results

+\textbf{Baselines:} We compare NESTER with 16 baselines from various categories of methods as shown in Tab~\ref{tab:results}.
+We implement NESTER using NEAR~\cite{near} (NESTER-NEAR) that uses neural networks as relaxations of partial programs and dPads~\cite{dpads} (NESTER-dPads) that avoids combinatorial search over possible programs using a differentiable pruning strategy.

-\textbf{Evaluation Metrics:} For the experiments on IHDP and Twins datasets where we have access to both potential outcomes, following~\citep{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the evaluation metrics--\textit{Error in estimation of Average Treatment Effect ($\epsilon_{ATE}$)} and \textit{Precision in Estimation of Heterogeneous Effect ($\epsilon_{PEHE}$)}. $\epsilon_{ATE}$ is a global measure in the sense that it measures the error in the estimation of average treatment effect in a population. $\epsilon_{PEHE}$ is a local measure as it operates on the error in the estimation of individual treatment effects.
-For the experiment on the Jobs dataset where we observe only one potential outcome per data point, following~\citep{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the metric \textit{Error in estimation of Average Treatment Effect on the Treated} ($\epsilon_{ATT}$).
-Mathematical definitions and details of these metrics are provided in the Appendix.
-Following~\citep{tarnet,dragon_net,yoon2018ganite}, we report both in-sample and out-of-sample performance w.r.t. $\sqrt{\epsilon_{PEHE}}, \epsilon_{ATE}, \epsilon_{ATT}$ in our results.
-The in-sample evaluation is non-trivial since we do not observe counterfactual outcomes (all potential outcomes) even during training.
+\textbf{Evaluation Metrics:} For the experiments on IHDP and Twins datasets where we have access to both potential outcomes, following~\cite{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the evaluation metrics: $\epsilon_{ACE}$ and $\epsilon_{PEHE}$ (Defn~\ref{def: pehe} and Defn~\ref{def eate}). $\epsilon_{ACE}$ measures the error in the estimation of the average causal effect in a population. $\epsilon_{PEHE}$ is operated on the error in the estimation of individual causal effects.
+For the experiments on the Jobs dataset where we observe only one potential outcome per data point, following~\cite{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the metric \textit{error in the estimation of average causal effect on the treated} ($\epsilon_{ACT}$).
+Definitions and more details of these metrics are provided in Appendix \S~\ref{experimental setup}.
+Following~\cite{tarnet,dragon_net,yoon2018ganite}, We report both in-sample and out-of-sample performance w.r.t. $\epsilon_{ACE}, \epsilon_{ACT}, \sqrt{\epsilon_{PEHE}}$ in our results.
+Unlike traditional supervised learning, in-sample performance is non-trivial in this context, since we do not observe counterfactual outcomes (all potential outcomes) during training.
+Additional details on the experimental setup are presented in Appendix \S~\ref{experimental setup}.

-From the results in Table~\ref{tab:results}, except w.r.t. in-sample $\epsilon_{ATT}$ score in Jobs dataset, \ourmethod either outperforms or is competitive with the best alternative methods.
-Our method has the flexibility to learn both complex models that are required for small and complex datasets such as IHDP (complex models such as CMGP outperforms simple models such as OLS on IHDP) and to learn simple models to solve large and simple datasets such as Twins and Jobs (OLS, $k-$NN often perform better on Twins, Jobs compared to complex models).

-\textbf{Flexibility in Applying Inductive Bias and Program Primitives as Regularizers:} Inductive biases, a set of assumptions we make to solve a ML problem, have a significant impact on the ML model performance at test time~\citep{mitchell1980need}.
-For a given task, inductive biases are chosen based on the intuition that a particular way of problem-solving is better than others.